Naveen11695/Motion-layout-Sample/README.md

 # Motion-layout-Sample
->Sample code for the newly added Motion layout in the Android.
+>Sample code for the newly added Motion layout for the Android.
 MotionLayout is the new layout in Android, for creating amazing interactive animations in android.
 It’s a part of ConstraintLayout 2.0 library to help Android Developers manage motion and widget animation in their applications.

 ## Source
 1. <a href="https://medium.com/google-developers/introduction-to-motionlayout-part-i-29208674b10d">Introduction to MotionLayout (part I)</a>